JustinGuese/website-myopiagraph/myopia/content/english/pricing.md

 layout : "pricing"
 offer : "Save up to 50% On Annual Plans"
 # you can set only monthly, only yearly, or toggle both
-monthly_yearly_toggle: "toggle" # available value "monthly"/"yearly"/"toggle"
+monthly_yearly_toggle: "yearly" # available value "monthly"/"yearly"/"toggle"
 draft : false